cgarbin/cot6930-natural-language-processing/assignment2/README.md

 > faculty, project, and course.
 The data set has been preprocessed with
 > removing stop words and stemming.
 So you only need to count the word
 > frequency to generate a document-word matrix before you start classification.

+## Report summary

+### Datasets preprocessing and inspection

+Datasets for the assignment was provided in the form of two space-separated files, one with train data and another with test dataset.

+Although Weka could read and transform this format, we chose to prepare the data with a Python script.
+The script converts the files into Weka's ARFF format.
+Having the data in ARFF simplfies some of the steps in Weka.

+Details of preprocessing are described in [step 1](h#step-1---preprocessing-the-data).

+[Step 2](h#step-2---inspecting-the-train-dataset) inspects the datasets and

+### Naive Bayes classifier

+The Naives Bayes classifier was trained with a combination of parameters.

+The best performing classifier used `StringToWordVector` with `outputWordCounts` set to `True`and `wordsToKeep` set to 2000, followed by the attribute selection filter `AttributeSelection`.

+This classifer achieved 85.34% accuracy in the training phase (with cross- validation) and 84.24% when validate with the test set.

+Details of the experiements to fine-tune the classifier are []

 ## Step 1 - Preprocessing the data